RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Module/Low-Level-Development/README.md

   caption="Open the LoRaWAN_End_Node Project"
 />

-6. After the successful import, you should now see the **LoRaWAN_End_Node** project structure in the left side of the STM32CubeIDE.
+6. After the successful import, you should now see the **LoRaWAN_End_Node** project structure on the left side of the STM32CubeIDE.

 <rk-img
   src="/assets/images/wisduo/rak3172-module/low-level-development/stm32cubeide_rak3172_initproject.png"